 Naturally, I found myself back on my exact block less than one week later.
 I was invited to dinner with friends who live in the 80s on Amsterdam Avenue.
 I met them at an Italian restaurant I had never been to (nothing shot holes in my arguments for the Upper West Side like my general refusal to venture farther north within my own neighborhood).
 After dinner I strolled down Columbus Avenue for a while, both indulging in and scolding myself for being nostalgic for the neighborhood I had barely left.
-It requires a supreme level of sappiness to look longingly at a bank that isn’t yours next to a children’s store you never once entered. - Empty Rooms, No Regrets; NYTimes, 23 February 2011
+It requires a supreme level of sappiness to look longingly at a bank that isn’t yours next to a children’s store you never once entered.

 On Friday evening, due to a total train screwup (and by that I mean "Betsy didn't look at the boards properly before hoofing it onto a departing train and therefore ended up in the wrong place") I found myself walking to the flat I had shared with Jon and John and Sam in Clapham from Clapham Junction.
 This route takes you directly down Northcote Road.
 You have to understand, I have loved Northcote Road ever since my first exploratory journey through my then-new neighborhood back in July.
-It's full of high-end high-street shops, sweet cafés and restaurants, and bars galore; essestially, it was my local Mecca.
+It's full of high-end high-street shops, sweet cafés and restaurants, and bars galore; essentially, it was my local Mecca.
 Walking down Northcote Road even just to grab a paper on Sunday mornings made me happy.

 Once I walked through the door of my new place later that evening, I was a bit less unsettled.
 But for a few hours that evening, I felt completely rootless, and overwhelmingly nostalgic for a place and a dream that I had barely left.